Mohammed-BOUZAR/100-days-of-code/r2-log.md

 ### R2D24
 I felt it wasn't a big progress but it was still important.
 These kinds of improvements make everything feel more solid.

+### R2D25
+The privacy system looks like it'll be tricky, but I'm actually looking forward to building it out.